 We recommend feeding your hoya at least once a month.
 Joyful Dirt is a great fertilizer to use—you can simply shake it onto the top of the soil before watering or mix it directly into the water.

 The best way to propagate a hoya is through stem cuttings.
 Simply cut a stem or two containing a node and a couple of leaves and stick it in water, sphagnum, or soil.
 A mature hoya plant (more than 3 years old) develops flowers on the older stems so removing old, long stems may result in the loss of future flower buds.

 Leaf shriveling: this is usually due to underwatering or too little humidity; give it a nice drink and re-examine in a day or two

 Leaf yellowing: this is most likely a problem with overwatering; carefully remove from container and check for root rot

 Hoya hasn’t flowered: it may not be getting enough sun; try moving it to a different spot; you may also need to give it a boost with a blooming fertilizer.
 Never remove old stems as this is where flower buds form.

-Mealybugs: hoyas are pretty resistant to pests, but they can still get mealy bugs; if you have a mealybug problem on your hoya, take it to the shower or sink and run a steady stream of water on the leaves to wash them away.
-Next, spray your plant with some neem oil, making sure to get both the tops and bottoms of the leaves.
-Let it sit for a few minutes before carefully wiping down the plant with a paper towel to remove any remaining bugs (repeat this process again in about 7-10 days).
+Mealybugs: hoyas are pretty resistant to pests, but they can still get mealybugs.
+If you have a mealybug problem on your hoya, take it to the shower or sink and run a steady stream of water on the leaves to wash them away.
+Next, spray your plant with neem oil, making sure to get both the tops and bottoms of the leaves.
+Let it sit for a few minutes before carefully wiping down the plant with a paper towel to remove any remaining bugs.
+Repeat this process again in about 7 to 10 days.